LEGEND2310/Random-Python/Readme.md

-This repo contains scripts that might be useful to me in the future
+This repo contains scripts that might be useful in the future